InnovativeInventor/interferometry/README.md

 ipython analysis.ipynb
 ```

-Fine tuning can be done by editing `trials.json`.
+Fine tuning can be done inside the Jupyter notebook.

 ## License
 GPL-3.0-only